ProjectInitiative/upnp-service/README.md

 ## Usage

+All settings for running the container live in the `upnp.json` file (see next section).
+When running the container, the `host` network needs to be attached.
+This is achieved with `--network host` for the `docker` command, or `network_mode: host` in compose files.

+## Config

 The config JSON lives in `/etc/upnp-service/upnp.json`.
 This file will need to be mounted or edited in the container.
 Here is a sample of the data required to run properly:

 ```JSON